-Resisting arrest under Penal Code § 148(a)(1) is the misdemeanor version of Penal Code § 69, which is usually a felony.
+Resisting arrest under Penal Code § 148(a)(1) is the misdemeanor version of Penal Code § 69, which can be charged as a felony or a misdemeanor.
 Section 148(a)(1) is violated when one obstructs an officer or EMT when the officer or EMT is performing his or her duties.
 The prosecution must prove that defendant knew or should have known that the person affected was an officer or an EMT performing such duties.
 To prove this, the prosecution will argue what a reasonable person would have realized or understood the nature of the obstruction.

 In a Nutshell: Resisting, obstructing or delaying arrest or an EMT is a common offense under Penal Code § 148(a)(1) when the officer affected is not injured.
 It often arises in the context of a DUI or domestic violence matter.
 The most effective defense is to show the officer or EMT was acting outside the scope of his proper duties, so defendant’s conduct was reasonable.

 This charge is often alleged with other charges, so the focus of the prosecution is more often than not the other charges, such as DUI, domestic violence, a sex offense or a drug offense.